FIWARE/tutorials.IoT-over-MQTT/README.md

 >
 > — Stephen Hawking

-MQTT is publish-subscribe-based messaging protocol used in the Internet of Things.
+MQTT is a publish-subscribe-based messaging protocol used in the internet of Things.
 It works on top of the TCP/IP protocol, and is designed for connections with remote locations where a "small code footprint" is required or the network bandwidth is limited.
 The goal is to provide a protocol, which is bandwidth-efficient and uses little battery power.